pitfail/pitfail-reports/report1/report1.rst

 Customer Statement of Requirements
 ==================================

-..
-I really hoped we could get something about design derivatives in here, but
-.. unfortunately it doesn't look like we have it thought through well enough to
-.. make it in the first report...

 Investors today are seeking more effective financial tools that not only motivates them to invest in the stock market and improve their decision making skills but also an application that is interesting enough to keep using.
 Our goal is to build a system that is less focused on simulation than on playing a game.
 Existing trading simulations mimic the inconveniences of trading stocks on real markets; while this might help future traders to practice, it is out of place for the typical internet user.
+PitFail's philosophy is that the market for trading *practice* is already well-handled by games such as Investopedia's.
-In contrast with the existing alternatives, Pitfail offers number of differentiating features: while the core program centers around buying and selling of liquid assets (stocks, options;
-anything with available market prices), PitFail aims eventually to users to trade directly with each other in non-liquid assets such as derivatives.
+PitFail instead believes that it is more important to teach theory than mechanics.
+In contrast with the existing alternatives, Pitfail offers number of differentiating features: while the core program centers around buying and selling of liquid assets (stocks, options; anything with available market prices), PitFail aims eventually to users to trade directly with each other in non-liquid assets such as derivatives.
 To acheive a low-threshold for getting in to the game, PitFail may be played using users' existing accounts (such as Twitter, smart phones or Facebook) with essentially no setup.

 ..
-Sorry I changed this to reflect the fact that we haven't developed a lot of
-.. these ideas yet and I didn't want it to sound like we had... here's the
-.. original:

-..
-Pitfail is an financial engineering simulation which will allow investor
+Pitfail is an financial game which will allow investor players to virtually
-.. players to virtually invest money in real-world stocks.
-The basic features
+.. invest money in real-world stocks.
+The basic features include buying and
-.. include buying and selling stocks/securities from the exchange, trading
+.. selling stocks/securities from the exchange, trading between players, and
-.. between players, and designing new derivatives.
-Pitfail can also be accessed
+.. designing new derivatives.
+Pitfail can also be accessed using Twitter, Facebook
-.. using Twitter, Facebook and Android interface.
+.. and Android interface.

-Pitfail simulates a virtual stock world, creating a network of stock investors, through which they trade real-world stocks without the risk of losing real money.
-Unlike existing trading simulations, Pitfail does not require the players to go through a time consuming registration process.
+Pitfail creates a virtual stock world, creating a network of stock investors, through which they trade real-world stocks without the risk of losing real money.
+Unlike existing trading simulations, Pitfail does not require the players to go through a time-consuming registration process.
 Players can login to the system using their existing e-mail addresses and the system remembers the players for their next use.
 As Pitfail requires essentially no commitment it is easy for players to try it out.
 Initially, the player is given a fixed amount of startup funds.
 The player uses these funds to virtually buy the stocks.

+You could take a trading game different ways -- Investopedia, which is excruciatingly tied to the real world, or Neopets which is isolated and pristine -- but the nice thing about capitalism is that we can play with any rules, so long as they're consistent.
+But so many (all that I'm aware of) of the games that have been written so far left out something so important: you can't enter (enforced) contracts with other players.

+It's not a trivial detail -- if you can't enter contracts, you can't turn intangible ideas into *assets* -- ie, you can't commoditize all the things you might like to commoditize (well, maybe you can if that's nothing).
+There's a good reason they don't do this, of course: to enforce contracts you either need a legal system (doable -- Wikipedia has one, but a serious impediment still) or contracts that a computer can enforce.
+PitFail makes a compromise -- users can enter into contracts (in the form of derivatives), but the rules are reduced to a simple set that the system can enforce, yet that can be combined creatively by the players.

+This adds a new aspect to the game -- illiquidity.
+The PitFail stock exchange is simulated as a perfectly efficient, perfectly liquid market.
+This is of course unrealistic -- in the real world, trading volume is finite, trades are not made constantly, not all trades are made at the marginal price.
+Alas, it would be hard for PitFail to simulated illiquidity in stocks -- unless we have access to an actual massive population of traders, it would be simply *too* illiquid to be worth playing.

 There are many options for a player to choose from once he/she logs in: